Mickemoose/peak-archipelago/README.md

 - **Badge Randomization**: Badges are tracked and managed through Archipelago
 - **Location Checks**: Game events and collectibles send progression to other players
 - **DeathLink Support**: Optional death synchronization with other players
+- **RingLink Support**: Optional support for linking Stamina to Rings in participating games.
+Consuming edible items will have effects on Rings
+- **HardRingLink Support**: Optional support for linking Stamina to Rings in participating games.
+Certain actions and events will have effects on Rings
 - **Auto-Reconnect**: Automatically reconnects to the Archipelago server if disconnected
 - **Persistent State**: Tracks received items and checked locations across game sessions
 - **Real-time Integration**: Seamlessly integrates with PEAK's gameplay